Geo-Ron/esphome-PelletStove/stove-settings.md

 ## Stove settings after main MCU and display swap

-The main MCU started ginging a lot of errors.
-I needed to swap the hardware including the display. 😠
+The main MCU started giving a lot of errors.
+All three of the temperature sensors failed and I couldn't find out what was wrong.
+So I needed to swap the hardware including the display. 😠

 Here is the new configuration.